bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - All sensitive data, such as usernames and passwords, must not be added to project property files as they will be pushed into the git repository thereby exposing sensitive information.
 Instead, the properties can be declared with dummy values.
 They actuals must be added directly to the local.properties file for each environment for on-premise implementations or  to a static file for cloud implementations

 ##### Sample Data
 All sample data must be removed in productive environments.
-There are 2 ways to achieve thhis.
+There are 2 ways to achieve this.

 - The first option is to ensure that all updates do not involve sample data imports.
 This ensures that sample data is not imported
-- The second option is to add enevironment based conditions to impex files so that sample data is not imported in productive environments.
+- The second option is to add environment based conditions to impex files so that sample data is not imported in productive environments.

 				#%impex.enableCodeExecution(true)
 				#%impex.info("==========STARTING IMPEX IMPORT FOR URLs REGEXs==========");